Two Tales From The Past

 Small yet stocky, tan spots above

-had a little bit of Rottweiler in her.
+have a little bit of Rottweiler in her.

 Lorna was trouble from the start.